bnrobinson93/bible-brad/content/Hebrews.md

 ### Intro

 - Previously, we recounted the prophecies of David regarding his descendant, who would also be the son of [[God]] ([[Matthew]] 22:45, if he comes from David, why is he called “Lord” by David)
-- [[Hebrews]] is written to Messianic Jews prior to the destruction of the temple
+- [[2-Areas/Bible/Teaching/Hebrews]] is written to Messianic Jews prior to the destruction of the temple
   - At the time they were called “Netzerim” — followers of the Netzer
   - A Netzer is a root the grows separately from the main plant
   - [[Yeshua|Jesus]] was called this by [[Isaiah]] ([[Isaiah]] 11:1-5)